howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 You may notice that this `Link` *model* looks very similar to the `Link` *type* in the GraphQL Schema.
 It's important to quickly discuss how the two schemas are different.

-// explain how they are different
+// TODO (robin-macpherson): explain how they are different

+## Getting Started With SQLite

+It's finally time to actually create our [SQLite](https://www.sqlite.org/index.html) database.
+In case you aren't familiar with SQLite, it is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

+The great thing is that, unlike most other SQL databases, SQLite does not have a separate server process.
+SQLite reads and writes directly to ordinary disk files.
+A complete SQL database with multiple tables, indices, triggers, and views, is contained in a single disk file.
+This makes it a perfect choice for projects like this.

-It's finally time to actually create our SQLite database, which Prisma can do for us right out of the box with a simple command!
+So how about the setup?
+Well, the great news is that Prisma can do that for us right out of the box with a simple command!

 <Instruction>